Hedius/xVotemap/README.md

 ## Features
 * All features of the original xVoteMap.
 * Disable votemap for spectators.
 (New setting)
-* Log vote results to EventLogger.
+* Log vote results to the E4GL version of EventLogger.
 * Notifies the E4GL version of UltimateMapManager about vote events.
+* Support for Bad Company 2

 # Credits
 Credits for the previous versions of this plugin: onegrizzlybeer/grizzlybeer, Hexacanon EG modification, Hand of Shadow, <= 1.3.1 by aether